Common Name: Haywire Port Orford Cedar

 -

 Pruning: Minimal.
-Naturally narrow, but can be lightly trimmed in late spring if needed.
-Avoid heavy pruning into old wood.
+Naturally tidy and narrow, but can be lightly shaped in early summer if desired.
+Avoid cutting into old wood, as regrowth may not occur.

 -